open-telemetry/opentelemetry.io/content/en/docs/demo/services/quote.md

     ->createCounter('my-counter');
 ```

-Metrics will accumulate, and be exported periodically based on the value
+Metrics accumulate and are exported periodically based on the value
 configured in `OTEL_METRIC_EXPORT_INTERVAL`.

 ### Generate metrics

 An instrument provides a method to record a new value against it.
-In this
+This
-example, we can `add` values to the counter:
+example shows how to `add` values to the counter:

 ```php
 $counter->add(2);